Do you know how your medications work? Athletes and beta blockers

 What about having a conversation with your doctor?

-What I find surprising is the number of endurance athletes who take exactly what their doctors tell them to take and don't ask any questions about their medications.
-And, the same athletes won't necessarily connect symptoms they might experience with medication side effects.
+It is surprising how many endurance athletes will take exactly what their doctors tell them to take without asking any questions about their medications.
+Furthermore, the same athletes won't necessarily connect symptoms they might be experiencing with medication side effects.
 If they do draw a connection, then they may err towards medication non-compliance; in other words, they may avoid taking their medication altogether or only sporadically.

-So what about having a conversation with your doctor?
-Well, many athletes express dissatisfaction with doctors who appear clueless about the significance of accommodating a sport lifestyle into their patient's personal health management plan.
+So, what about having a conversation with your doctor?
+Many athletes express dissatisfaction with doctors who appear to overlook the significance of accommodating a sporting lifestyle into their patient's personal health management plan.

 I would encourage you to be completely open with your doctor or cardiologist on the level of exercise that you do.
 Your idea of 'moderate' might be a cardiologist's idea of 'strenuous'.
 It is important that you explain clearly to your doctor your lifestyle expectations.
 Talk about other drug options (e.g., ACE inhibitors, calcium channel blockers, etc.).
 Seek a referral to a sport physician if you feel your own doctor is not accommodating your needs.
 A second opinion can be reassuring.